KIMOUGINOT/Water-meter-detection/data/input/README.md

-# Water meter detected Directory
+# Input Data Directory

-This directory contains the water meter detected in the dataset .
+This directory contains the data on which we want to make predictions.

 ## Structure
 - `images/`: Contains the raw images of the dataset.